Set up audio devices in Audio MIDI Setup on Mac

 If software volume control is available for your device, the Volume sliders appear blue to indicate that they’re active.
 Drag the sliders to set the volume for each channel.

-To set up a surround (multichannel) speaker configuration, click Configure Speakers, then set up the configuration.
+To set up a stereo or surround (multichannel) speaker configuration, click Configure Speakers, then set up the configuration.